doda25-team10/operation/helm/myapp/README.md

 ---

-Access Prometheus: `# Port-forward to Prometheus kubectl port-forward -n monitoring svc/myapp-kube-prometheus-stac-prometheus 9090:9090` Wait a few a bit, then open: http://localhost:9090/alerts
+Access Prometheus: `# Port-forward to Prometheus kubectl port-forward -n sms-stack svc/myapp-kube-prometheus-stac-prometheus 9090:9090` Wait a few a bit, then open: http://localhost:9090/alerts

 When you open the page you should see the top row with: